ashish-augustine/python-cosine-similarity-finder/README.md

-### This is a simple Python program to find the cosine similarity of different files in a  directory.
+### This is a Python program to find the cosine similarity of different files in a  directory.
 ### The libraries used are TfidfVectorizer, sklearn.metrics.pairwise & cosine_similarity